SciPipe: A workflow library for agile development of complex and dynamic bioinformatics pipelines

 Lampa S, Dahlö M, Alvarsson J, Spjuth O.

 Background: The complex nature of biological data has driven the development of specialized software tools.
-Scientific workflow management systems simplify the assembly of such tools into pipelines and assist with job automation and aids reproducibility of analyses.
-Many contemporary workflow tools are specialized and not designed for highly complex workflows, such as with nested loops, dynamic scheduling and parametrization, which is common in e.g. machine learning.
-Findings: SciPipe is a workflow programming library implemented in the programming language Go, for managing complex and dynamic pipelines in bioinformatics, cheminformatics and other fields.
-SciPipe helps in particular with workflow constructs common in machine learning, such as extensive branching, parameter sweeps and dynamic scheduling and parametrization of downstream tasks.
-SciPipe builds on Flow-based programming principles to support agile development of workflows based on a library of self-contained, re-usable components.
-It supports running subsets of workflows for improved iterative development, and provides a data-centric audit logging feature that saves a full audit trace for every output file of a workflow, which can be converted to other formats such as HTML, TeX and PDF on-demand.
+Scientific workflow management systems simplify the assembly of such tools into pipelines, assist with job automation, and aid reproducibility of analyses.
+Many contemporary workflow tools are specialized or not designed for highly complex workflows, such as with nested loops, dynamic scheduling, and parametrization, which is common in, e.g., machine learning.
+Findings: SciPipe is a workflow programming library implemented in the programming language Go, for managing complex and dynamic pipelines in bioinformatics, cheminformatics, and other fields.
+SciPipe helps in particular with workflow constructs common in machine learning, such as extensive branching, parameter sweeps, and dynamic scheduling and parametrization of downstream tasks.
+SciPipe builds on flow-based programming principles to support agile development of workflows based on a library of self-contained, reusable components.
+It supports running subsets of workflows for improved iterative development and provides a data-centric audit logging feature that saves a full audit trace for every output file of a workflow, which can be converted to other formats such as HTML, TeX, and PDF on demand.
 The utility of SciPipe is demonstrated with a machine learning pipeline, a genomics, and a transcriptomics pipeline.
-Conclusions: SciPipe provides a solution for agile development of complex and dynamic pipelines, especially in machine leaning, through a flexible programming API suitable for scientists used to programming or scripting.
+Conclusions: SciPipe provides a solution for agile development of complex and dynamic pipelines, especially in machine learning, through a flexible application programming interface suitable for scientists used to programming or scripting.